The Prophet and the Nun

 The men brought four candles, each on its own identical golden pedestal, and placed them on the desk between Alex and the class.
 The same four unextinguishable candles she had enchanted when she was still a pupil herself.
 They had seen as many kids come and go as she had.

 “As some of you might already know, this reality is nothing but an agreement between the parts that compose it.
 Physics, chemistry, and mathematics result from this agreement.
-At first—” Alex started but stopped as a man rushed into the room.
+At first—” Alex stopped as a man rushed into the room.

 The girls in the class giggled at one another.